Essential Studies Program

 A student may request a placement exam waiver if they meet one of the following criteria:

-2. ACT or SAT SCORES – If the student has a math ACT score of 20 or above OR a math SAT score of 520 or above from a test administered within the last three years, they will be exempt from the placement test.
+2. ACT or SAT SCORES – A math ACT score of 20 or above OR a math SAT score of 520 or above from a test administered within the last three years.

-3. AP EXAM SCORES – If the student has earned a 3 or higher on the AP Calculus or AP Statistics exam, they will not be required to take the placement exam.
-A College Board Score Report or high school transcript displaying the AP exam score is required before the placement exam can be waived.
+3. AP EXAM SCORES – A score of 3 or higher on the AP Calculus or AP Statistics exam, as confirmed by a College Board Score Report or high school transcript displaying the AP exam score.

-Students will practice skills involved in Critical Inquiry and Creative Problem Solving through interdisciplinary, collaborative engagement of a specific issue or theme.
+Critical inquiry and creative problem-solving through interdisciplinary, collaborative engagement of a specific issue or theme.

 Select 6 credits from the following:6